 Are you planning a return to the traditional President’s Club sales incentive program this year?
 We recently sponsored a webinar with Sales Hacker and kicked off the event by polling the audience with this question.
 Among our attendees, 51% said they’re uncertain, 33% said no, and only 16% said yes.

-Clearly, there’s still uncertainty around the future of President’s Club or similar sales incentive programs.
+Clearly, there’s still uncertainty around the future of President’s Club or similar sales incentive program designs.
 Further, sales organizations are trying to figure out how to offer other sales incentives and rewards that keep teams motivated and crushing quota.

 - Scott Barker, Head of Strategic Engagement at Outreach